tutors-sdk/tutors-reference-manual/unit-1/panelnote-1-reference/note.md

 ## Panel Resources

 Panels appear directly in a unit or topic, and are not represented by a separate card.
-Instead, their contents are rendered directly on to the parent topic/unit.
+Instead, their contents are rendered directly onto the parent topic/unit/side.

 | Example Resource | Display |
 | ---------------- | ------- |